LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-31-How-to-take-off-scam-website.md

 ## Step 4: Report the domain to the domain name registrar

-I cannot provide specific advise for how to report to each registrar but if you have a email from the scammer, check if you need to include email meta-data header.
+I cannot provide specific advice for how to report to each registrar but if you have a email from the scammer, check if you need to include email meta data like the header.
 Be sure not to click any links in the scam email unless you know how to test them in a secure sandbox.
 If the registrar does want the headers, you can check how to provide them as shown in the 3 most commonly used email clients of which you may be using.

 [Apple Mail](https://support.apple.com/en-au/guide/mail/mlhlp1089/mac#:~:text=Go%20to%20the%20Mail%20app,View%20%3E%20Message%20%3E%20Default%20Headers.)